 Some companies will literally check this data live every time you ask for a quote, meaning that it can change in the space of days or even hours.

 Other Factors That Affect Quotes

-But that’s not all that can impact on the price of your quotes either.
+But that’s not all that can impact the price of your quotes either.
 Other factors include the market.
 For example, if the market is very competitive and there are lots of other companies offering insurance at very low rates without that much business to go around, then this will drive down the prices of quotes.
-To make money, auto insurance companies of course need customers and that means they need to offer good value compared with their competition.
+To make money, auto insurance companies, of course, need customers and that means they need to offer good value compared with their competition.
 Conversely, if the market is very good and there are plenty of customers, then rates don’t need to be so competitive and the companies can charge less per head.

-But of course you also need to consider that the more customers the insurance company has, the better off it is.
+But of course, you also need to consider that the more customers the insurance company has, the better off it is.
 Because insurance companies operate on the economy of scale (the more numbers they have, the more their profits add up), that means that they might have to charge more if they don’t have enough customers and therefore aren’t earning enough to stay afloat!

 Again, companies will constantly be looking at these numbers – the stats of the market as well as their own finances – and then altering their costs appropriately to suit.

 It’s also worth noting that companies can actually use little ‘tricks’ to try and get the most from their customers or to increase sales.
 A discount or special offer, for example, can be used to attract more customers and this might, in turn, result in the quotes being lower for a short time.

 Many insurance companies will also offer to sell their policies for less if you take them out online.
 That’s because there are lower overheads for the company if you don’t deal with a customer service representative and the company can thereby pass those savings on to you!

 And for that reason, they might be able to charge you more than they previously would have done and not risk driving you away!